Eval calls apply,

 handle multi-expression bodies.
 Hint: construct a lambda

-expression and evaluate it with do_lambda_form
+expression and evaluate it with do_lambda_form.

 Once you have completed this problem, you should find that defined procedures evaluate to lambda procedures.

-scm> (define (square x) (* x x)) square scm> square (lambda (x) (* x x))
+scm> (define (square x) (* x x))

 Problem 10 (2 pt).
-Implement the make_call_frame
+Implement the make_call_frame method of

-class.
+the Frame class.
 It should do 2 things:

-(done for you).
+self (done for you).

-recieves is the same as the number of formal parameters it recieves.
+Make sure the number of arguments make_call_frame recieves is the same as the number of formal parameters it recieves.

 Problem B11 (1 pt).
 Implement the check_formals